taoky/yukina/README.md

 "Yukina" means "YUKI-based Next-generation Async-cache"...
 OK, you might not find that very convincing, neither do I. Actually, this name comes from [Yukina Minato](https://en.wikipedia.org/wiki/List_of_BanG_Dream!_characters#Yukina_Minato), the vocalist of Roselia from *BanG Dream!* series.

 And [yuki](https://github.com/ustclug/yuki) is a mirror management tool used inhouse in USTC mirrors (another choice besides [tunasync](https://github.com/tuna/tunasync), try it if you need!).
 This program actually does not require yuki (yuki examples are given for your convenience), but I just want to make a pun.

+## Acknowledgements

+I would like to give special thanks to [SeanChao/mirror-cache](https://github.com/SeanChao/mirror-cache), which is also sponsored in OSPP 2021.
+Though this project is finally not used by us, it has "forced" me to rethink the design of a repoistory caching system, and I have learned a lot from it.
+If you need a more general-purpose cache, you might want to try it.